 - Touchier-style halogen lamps

 The university provides basic cable television service (PDF).
 Cable hookup is provided in each room.
 Both standard and high definition channels are included.
 The resident needs to supply the TV coaxial cable cord which can be purchased from most discount/department stores or from the bookstore.
 Televisions will need to have a "QAM" tuner to be compatible with the RU digital signal.

 E-mail / Internet

 All residence halls have active Ethernet and wireless computer connections installed (PDF).
 The Computer Help Desk, 540-831-7500, is located on the first floor of Heth Hall.
 Questions regarding hardware and system requirements should be directed to this department.
 Email accounts are automatically created for all students upon confirmation of their deposit to Radford University.

 A phone jack is provided in each room and students may activate basic telephone service in their rooms for $50.00 per semester.
 This fee will be billed directly to their student account.
 Information is available through Student Telephone Services, 540-831-6600.

 Radford University is concerned about the long-term impact of refuse on the environment, and is committed to being a model for sustainable campus practices.

 Washers and dryers are located in each residence hall (washers: $1.25 per load; dryers $1.25 per load).
-All machines operate using quarters and some machines also accept the RU Express Card.
+All machines will accept the RU Express Card.
 The operating instructions are listed inside the lid of each machine.
 Ironing boards are located in some halls, but you must provide an iron.
 Helpful Hint: Bring rolls of quarters to save the hassle of finding them on laundry day.